 In the United States, it takes an average of 20 months for an office action to be issued.
 In Canada, the average time is 14 months after filing a regular patent application.
 However, you can check your estimated time frame for receiving an office action by visiting the US Patent Application Information Retrieval (PAIR) system.
 Alternatively, you can use the First Office Action Estimator to determine the time frame.
 If you want to get a patent faster, you can check out the Canadian Intellectual Property Office’s performance targets.

-Timeframe for getting a patent in the US
+getting a patent in the US vs in Canada

 The process of securing a patent in the US can take between eight to 15 months.
-Before this time, your patent application is reviewed by several individuals.
+Before this time, several individuals review your patent application.
 An examiner will determine what art unit it falls within.
 Once this is determined, your patent application is assigned to a patent examiner.
 Once the examiner reviews your application, he or she will identify deficiencies.
 The patent examiner will then decide how to proceed from there.

 There are several ways to expedite the patent process.
 Prioritized examination, for example, can reduce the entire examination process by six months.
 This is a pay-to-play system and will move your patent application to the front of the queue.
 Prioritizing your application is useful when you need a patent in a short period of time for business reasons.
 You can also file a petition for expedited examination if you’re over 65 years old.

-Once you’ve patented your idea, it’s important to file a patent application with the United States Patent & Trademark Office within twelve months of revealing the invention.
+Once you’ve patented your idea as a provisional application, it’s important to file a non-provisional patent application with the United States Patent & Trademark Office within twelve months of filing the provisional application.
 You can either file a provisional or non-provisional application and submit the full application once you’ve done so.
-Remember, you can file your patent application by mail or electronically – the latter option is typically less expensive than the former.
+Remember, you can file your patent application by mail or electronically – the latter option is less expensive than the former as the PTO favors online filing.

 Waiting for a patent in the US depends on several factors, including the complexity of your invention and the number of examiners in the queue.
-The average wait for a nonprovisional application is between 21 and 32 months, while the average wait for a provisional application is only one year.
+The average wait for a nonprovisional application is between 22 and 30 months, while the provisional application is not examined and thus there is no pendency for provisionals.
 However, if you file a provisional application, you will be entitled to use the “patent pending” language for a year.

-While the US Patent Office typically requires three to four years for a utility patent to be granted, you can still obtain one in six to nine months if you file your application before the deadline.
-Nevertheless, the process takes a little longer for plant and design patents.
+The process takes a little shorter for plant and design patent applications.
 It’s vital to follow the process as carefully as possible.
 It’s worth remembering that a patent application can take longer than anticipated if you have to submit more than one application.

 Once the USPTO receives your application, they assign it to an examiner.
 The examiner will determine whether your claims meet the patent requirements.
-If the examiner accepts your claims, the patent is issued.
+If the examiner accepts your claims as being novel and non-obvious and patent eligible, among other factors, the patent is issued.
 You can appeal any deficiency to the US Patent Office and seek further protection for your invention.
-If you’re rejected, the USPTO will reject some or all of your claims.
+If you’re rejected, the USPTO may reject some or all of your claims.